rubyatscale/chatwerk/README.md

 ## Installation

+Install the gem.

-Install the gem, either add in to your packwerk'd application's Gemfile:
+Either add it to your packwerk'd application's Gemfile:

 ```ruby
 $ bundle add chatwerk
 $ bundle install
 ```

-or install it on its own:
+Or, install it on its own:

 ```bash
 $ gem install chatwerk